cn0047/stash/ed/t/performance.md

 2. Use a Content Delivery Network.

-3. Add an Expires Header:
+3. Add an Expires Header (Expires, Max-Age and mod_expires).
-  * Expires Header.
-  * Max-Age and mod_expires.

 4. Gzip Components (scripts and stylesheets).